 Observation and supervised experience in a community health setting, giving practical application to previously studied theories.
 On-campus seminars allow students to discuss problems encountered and progress made in the field.
 May be taken for two semesters.
-Prerequisites: HC 104 and HC 105.
+Prerequisites: Approval of the chairman and at least 15 credits in Health Care or Health Science, and senior standing.
 Every semester.
-Not offered in Spring 1990.
 Day.